-The majority of graduates of coding bootcamps are finding full-time employment, and 83% of graduates surveyed say they've been employed in a job requiring the technical skills learned at bootcamp, with a median salary increase of 51% or \$22,000.
-The average starting salary of a bootcamp grad is \$66,964.
+The majority of graduates of coding bootcamps are finding full-time employment, and 83% of graduates surveyed say they've been employed in a job requiring the technical skills learned at bootcamp, with a median salary increase of 56% or \$25,000.
+The average starting salary of a bootcamp grad is \$69,079.
 Course Report's Annual Outcomes & Demographics Study dives into graduates' success, analyzing not only demographics and outcomes, but also how previous experience, income, location, and other factors impact a student's average salary and ability to get a job.

 As bootcamp grads progress in their careers, salaries rise as well.
-In our latest survey, Course Report found that in their second jobs, bootcamp graduates earn around \$78,000 per year, and by their third jobs, alumni report earning, on average, \$90,990 per year!
+In our latest survey, Course Report found that in their second jobs after bootcamp, alumni see a 23% salary lift to "\$80,000.
+And by their third jobs, alumni report earning, on average, \$95,000 per year!
 This data confirms that as new grads become more experienced developers, they're also increasingly valuable to their teams and companies (and can command higher salaries).

-Other factors like Location certainly impact salaries - graduates working in California see the highest salaries; the average is \$100,482.
+Other factors like location certainly impact salaries - graduates working in California see the highest salaries; the average is \$100,482.
 Next up is New York, where grads make an average of \$74,756.
 Interestingly, graduates who studied online had the third highest average salary of \$70,500.
-However, living costs are likely to be higher in those tech hubs in California and New York, so students should make sure to take that into consideration when looking for a job viewport content="width shortcut icon" href="/fa
+However, living costs are likely to be higher in those tech hubs in California and New York, so students should make sure to take that into consideration when looking for a job.